Château Loudenne Rouge

 AOC Médoc, France

-Thermoregulated stainless steel and concrete vats.
+Thermoregulated stainless steel and concrete vats, followed by horizontal pressing, separation and selection of press juice.
+Malolactic fermentation in barrel.
 Average 25 days fermentation.